dan-v/rattlesnakeos-stack/README.md

 #### Where can I get help, ask questions, keep up to date on development?
 * For general questions and keeping up to date, use subreddit [/r/RattlesnakeOS](https://www.reddit.com/r/RattlesnakeOS/)
 * If you run into any issues with rattlesnakeos-stack, please [file an issue or feature request on Github](https://github.com/dan-v/rattlesnakeos-stack/issues) and provide all of the requested information in the issue template.
+#### How do I update rattlesnakeos-stack?
+Just download the new version of rattlesnakeos-stack and run deploy again (e.g. ./rattlesnakeos-stack deploy)
+#### How do OTA updates work?
+If you go to `Settings->System update settings` you'll see the updater app settings.
+The updater app will check S3 to see if there are updates and if it finds one will download and apply it your device.
+There is no progress indicator unfortunately - you'll just got a notification when it's done and it will ask you to reboot.
+If you want to force a check for OTA updates, you can toggle the `Require battery above warning level` setting and it will check for a new build in your S3 bucket.
+#### What network carriers are supported?
+I only have access to a single device and carrier to test this on, so I can't make any promises about it working with your specific carrier.
+Confirmed working: T-Mobile, Rogers, Cricket, Ting.
+Likely not to work: Sprint (has requirements about specific carrier app being on phone to work), Project Fi.
+#### Why is this project so closely tied to AWS?
+Building AOSP and Chromium requires a fairly powerful server, which is not something everyone readily has access to.
+Using a cloud provider allows you to spin up compute resources capable of building these projects and only paying for the time you use them.
+It could really be any cloud provider, but just happened to choose AWS.
+There are pros and cons to building AOSP in the cloud.
+On the positive side, cloud providers allow you to easily write automation that can spin up and down resources as needed which allows rattlesnakeos-stack to automate the entire process of building an Android OS and distributing OTA updates.
+On the downsides, for those that are very security conscious, they may be wary of building an OS on shared cloud resources.
+You can checkout the [security section of the FAQ](#security) for more details on this.

+### Costs
 #### How much does this cost to run?
 The costs are going to be variable by AWS region and by day and time you are running your builds as spot instances have a variable price depending on market demand.
 Below is an example scenario that should give you a rough estimate of costs:
    * The majority of the cost will come from builds on EC2.
 It currently launches spot instances of type c5.4xlarge which average maybe $.30 an hour in us-west-2 (will vary by region) but can get up over $1 an hour depending on the day and time.
 You can modify the default `max-price` config value to set the max price you are willing to pay and if market price exceeds that then your instance will be terminated.
 Builds can take anywhere from 2-6 hours depending on if Chromium needs to be built.
 So let's say you're doing a build every two weeks at $0.50 an hour and it is taking on average 4 hours - you'd pay ~$4 in EC2 costs per month.
 You could reduce this to a monthly build (see section how to change build frequency) and then you'd be looking at ~$2 in EC2 costs per month.
    * The other very minimal cost would be S3.
 Storage costs are almost non existent as a stack will only store about 3GB worth of files (factory image, ota file, target file) and at $0.023 per GB you're looking at $0.07 per month in S3 storage costs.
 The other S3 cost would be for data transfer out for OTA updates - let's say you are just downloading an update per week (~500MB file) at $0.09 per GB you're looking at $0.20 per month in S3 network costs.
-#### How do I update rattlesnakeos-stack?
+#### How can I reduce costs?
-Just download the new version of rattlesnakeos-stack and run deploy again (e.g. ./rattlesnakeos-stack deploy)
-#### How do OTA updates work?
-If you go to `Settings->System update settings` you'll see the updater app settings.
-The updater app will check S3 to see if there are updates and if it finds one will download and apply it your device.
-There is no progress indicator unfortunately - you'll just got a notification when it's done and it will ask you to reboot.
-If you want to force a check for OTA updates, you can toggle the `Require battery above warning level` setting and it will check for a new build in your S3 bucket.
-#### What network carriers are supported?
-I only have access to a single device and carrier to test this on, so I can't make any promises about it working with your specific carrier.
-Confirmed working: T-Mobile, Rogers, Cricket, Ting.
-Likely not to work: Sprint (has requirements about specific carrier app being on phone to work), Project Fi.
+The best way to reduce AWS costs is to search for AWS credit codes on a site like Ebay.
+You can typically find deals like $150 of credit for $20.
+If you go this route, make sure the credit code includes EC2 in the list of services it covers.

 ### Builds
 #### How do I change build frequency?